 Based on research conducted in 2017 by Angela Sun through a partnership with Stanford University, EL summer programming demonstrated an impact on improved graduation outcomes for English Learners district-wide after several years of implementation.
 Prior to EL Village, the graduation rate for English learners was 69.1% and three years later it climbed to 74.1% (Gottesfeld & Fong, 2018).
 This initial research suggested a significant impact on student learning; however, the program will be examined with a more rigorous analysis over the next 4 years through an early phase grant funded by the Education Innovation and Research grant.
 This study will evaluate the implementation and one-year impacts of SAILL and document the program for replicability.

-Student registration is coordinated through the Extended Learning team.
 Students should speak with their home school counselor to register.
 Registration is open from February 24th-May 1st, 2023.

 Educators interested in teaching, counseling, coaching and supporting in SAILL should apply through the OASIS bulletin below.
-Reach out to Program Administrator Jan Bautista for more information, firstname.lastname@example.org
+Reach out to Program Administrator Lauren Ponti for more information, firstname.lastname@example.org

 SAILL Year 1 Curriculum

-Over Spring and Summer 2021, we developed an interdisciplinary curriculum grounded in the belief that our multilingual newcomer students are uniquely empowered to translate the assets and needs of their communities to outside stakeholders looking to support.
+We have developed an interdisciplinary curriculum grounded in the belief that our multilingual newcomer students are uniquely empowered to translate the assets and needs of their communities to outside stakeholders looking to support.
 With this in mind we focused on developing our students' skills to become historians, data analysts, digital artists, and activists through an interdisciplinary project that asks students to present their learning on the historical and current context of education for English Language Learners through summarizing, graphing, and programming in order to support their own recommendations for how to better support newcomer students at our schools in SFUSD.
-Please click on the links below to access our summer objective calendars with live links to instructional materials.
-Please email email@example.com to access google doc templates for editing and distribution.